-3.1 Overview of the SAR System
+3.1 Overview of New Zealand's SAR System

 This diagram (figure 1), and the brief explanation of the various components, illustrates the structure of New Zealand's SAR system.
 Further details about the various components of the SAR system are contained in this part of the Framework.